AndreasW-AT/laras-compass/README.md

    * *Trigger:* Disproportionate Satellite growth driven by persistent macro trends.
    * *Action:* Assess the technical integrity of the Top 3 Satellite constituents.
 Are at least 2 constituents maintaining a confirmed uptrend (Price > SMA200)?
-     * **Condition A (Trend Intact + Satellite 25 - 32 %):** Maintain exposure with controlled capital allocation (70 % of new inflows allocate to the Core, 30 % to the Satellite).
+     * **Yes (Trend Intact + Satellite 25 - 32 %):** Maintain exposure with controlled capital allocation (70 % of new inflows allocate to the Core, 30 % to the Satellite).
-     * **Condition B (Trend Intact + Satellite > 32 %):** Cease Satellite capital inflows entirely (100 % of new inflows allocate to the Core) to cap aggressive strategy concentration at roughly one-third of the total portfolio.
+     * **Yes (Trend Intact + Satellite > 32 %):** Cease Satellite capital inflows entirely (100 % of new inflows allocate to the Core) to cap aggressive strategy concentration at roughly one-third of the total portfolio.
-     * **Condition C (Trend Weakening):** Sell Satellite assets to revert to the 20 % baseline target.
+     * **No (Trend Weakening):** Sell Satellite assets to revert to the 20 % baseline target.
 Realized net gains are subsequently injected into the Core.

 2. **Lower Bound Scenario (Satellite < 15 %):**